-- Sale of tobacco products, electronic cigarette products, and nicotine products accounts for more than 35% of the total quarterly gross receipts for the establishment: - 20% or more of the public retail floor space is allocated to the offer, display, or storage of tobacco products, electronic cigarette products, or nicotine products; or - 20% or more of the total shelf space is allocated to the offer, display, or storage of tobacco products, electronic cigarette products, or nicotine products. - The commercial establishment: - holds itself out as a retail tobacco specialty business; and - causes a reasonable person to believe the commercial establishment is a retail tobacco specialty business. - Any flavored electronic cigarette product is sold; or - The retail space features a self-service display for tobacco products, electronic cigarette products, or nicotine products.
-Utah Code § 10-8-41.6, § 17-50-333
+- Sale of tobacco products, electronic cigarette products, and nicotine products accounts for more than 35% of the total quarterly gross receipts for the establishment; - 20% or more of the public retail floor space is allocated to the offer, display, or storage of tobacco products, electronic cigarette products, or nicotine products; or - 20% or more of the total shelf space is allocated to the offer, display, or storage of tobacco products, electronic cigarette products, or nicotine products. - The commercial establishment: - holds itself out as a retail tobacco specialty business; and - causes a reasonable person to believe the commercial establishment is a retail tobacco specialty business. - The retail space features a self-service display for tobacco products, electronic cigarette products, or nicotine products.
+Utah Code § 10-8-41.6, § 17-